sparshsah/foggy-demo/demo/ml/musings.md

-Some miscellaneous musings on ML (machine learning).
+Some miscellaneous stream-of-consciousness musings on ML (machine learning).

 # The Process